AlonsoRS/PasswordManager/README.md

 - Save unlimited amount of credentials

 ## User stories:
-- As a user, I want to be able to create a Collection \\
-- As a user, I want to be able to create a User
+- As a user, I want to be able to create a User with a name and password
 - As a user, I want to be able to add a User to a Collection
-- As a user, I want to be able to add a username, password and website to a User
+- As a user, I want to be able to change the username, password or website to a User
-- As a user, I want to be able to see the username, password and website i have set for a User
+- As a user, I want to be able to see the username, password and website that I have set for a User
+- As a user, I want to see the date that I added a User to a collection

+## Possible User stories:
+- As a user, I want to be able to create a Collection
 - As a user, i want to easily copy to my clipboard the website from a User
 - As a user, i want to change the name, password or website from a User.
-- As a user, i want to see the date that i added a User to a collection
 - As a user, i want to generate a random Password for a User
+- As a user, I want to find a User by its username in a Collection